 - UK nationals are among those who increased their applications for acquiring Belgian citizenship, with 6% of all those living in Belgium in 2017 changing their nationality.

-If you are interested in obtaining citizenship and wish to know more about this process, please contact our Belgium immigration lawyer.
+If you are interested in obtaining citizenship in 2023 and wish to know more about this process, please contact our Belgium immigration lawyer.